 There are many reasons why studying general knowledge side-by-side with CAT is important.

-If you are preparing for CAT, it is likely that you are giving other MBA entrance exams as well.
+If you are preparing for CAT, you are likely giving other MBA entrance exams as well.
 Exams like XLRI, XIMB, IIFT, SCMHRD, TISS, SIBM, etc. all these colleges have a GK section in their selection rounds.

 GD, PI & WAT